redicides/Eris/README.md

 Before you get started, ensure you have the following:

 - JavaScript Runtime ([NodeJS](https://nodejs.org/) or [Bun](https://bun.sh/))
-- PostgreSQL Server (to store data on)
+- MongoDB Server (to store data on)
 - Sentry Project (to log errors)

 ## Configuration & Environment Variables